 The Trader (or Signal Provider)

-Some platforms require an evaluation of the strategy before allowing it, while others simply record the performance of the Signal Providers from the moment they subscribe, thus creating statistical data records for the users to consult.
+Some platforms require an evaluation of a signal provider’s strategy before allowing it, while others simply record the performance of these signal providers from the moment they subscribe.

 The investor (or follower)